 Further south are the famous red dunes at Sesriem and the Namib Desert, one of the oldest and driest places on earth.
 Marvel at the amazing number of animal species that have adapted to life in this environment, surviving on the sea fog for moisture.
 Safaris here involve much more participation as your guide reveals the many creatures that call this area home.
 A really different safari experience.

-We can arrange a tailor made safari holiday in Namibia for you, tell us what style of accommodation you would like, we can offer everything from home stays on farms to ultra luxury lodges.
+We can arrange a tailor made safari holiday in Namibia for you.
+Just tell us what style of accommodation you would like, we can offer everything from home stays on farms to ultra luxury lodges.
 Most people opt for a self driving holiday in Namibia which is safe and easy to navigate with our specially prepared and personalised Travel Digest.
 Alternatively we can book guided tours which can last from 7 days to 21 days.

 Call us on +44 208 249 5919 (UK) or +65 919 412 56 (Asia) to speak to our Africa experts about safari holidays in Namibia.
 Or contact us here.